Insured-Retirement-Institute/.github/profile/readme.md

-# Welcome to the IRI!
+# Welcome to the IRI Digital First for Annuity Standards!

 Are you passionate about driving technology, innovation, and collaboration for the insurance industry?
-Then welcome to the official GitHub page of the Insured Retirement Institute!
+Then welcome to the official GitHub page of the Insured Retirement Institute's Digital First for Annuity Standards!
 We're exicited to be building an open-source framework for API standardization across the annuity insurance industry, and welcome you joining us on that journey.

 IRI is dedicated to fostering the creation of exceptional experiences for the insurance industry.
 Industry leaders participate to implement strategies that transform both financial professional and consumer experiences.
 This community fosters adopting Digital First for Annuities standards to unlock business growth opportunities and mitigate future risks.

-IRI welcomes and appreciates your contributions to our Digital-First Standards initiative, open to industry participants for API standardization across the annuity insurance industry.
+IRI welcomes and appreciates your contributions to our Digital-First for Annuity Standards initiative, open to industry participants for API standardization across the annuity insurance industry.
 To help us respect the intellectual property rights of others, please adhere to the following guidelines:
 1. Original Work: Ensure that all code, documentation, and other materials you submit are your original work.
 Do not include or use any content that is owned by others without proper authorization.
 2. No Unauthorized Use of Intellectual Property: Do not submit any material that infringes on the intellectual property rights of others, including but not limited to copyrights, trademarks, patents, or trade secrets.
 3. Proper Attribution: If your submission includes third-party content that is permissible to use under an open-source license, provide proper attribution and comply with the terms of the license.